-PHED 291 PHYSICAL EXERCISES UNDER EXTREME CONDITIONS

-This course permits students to understand how the human body reacts, adapts, and performs under extreme conditions such as hot, cold, hyperbaric, hypobaric, and microgravity environments.
+PHED 291 PHYSICAL EXERCISES UNDER EXTREME CONDITIONS 3.0: 3 cr.
+A This course permits students to understand how the human body reacts, adapts, and performs under extreme conditions such as hot, cold, hyperbaric, hypobaric, and microgravity environments.

-PHED 292 EVALUATION OF PHYSICAL QUALITIES OF ATHLETES
+PHED 292 EVALUATION OF PHYSICAL QUALITIES OF ATHLETES 3.0: 3 cr.
+A